decentraland/adr/RFC/RFC-11-hosted-preview-service.md

 This way the Client will load:
-- The URNs from `configurations.scenesURNs`
+- The URNs from `configurations.scenesUrn`
 - The wearables from `content.publicUrl`
 - The profiles from `lambdas.publicUrl`
 - The minimap configuration from `configurations.minimap` (loaded from the scene.json)